 Ben T. Davis Beach

 If you want to be close to Tampa and Tampa International Airport, Ben T. Davis Beach is your best choice.
 It’s the largest beach on Tampa Bay.
-You can also get to Clearwater in just a short drive over the bridge.
+You can also get to Clearwater in just a short drive over the Courtney Campbell Causeway bridge.

 The Courtney Campbell Trail is the most visited part of Ben T. Davis Beach both for locals and residents.
 On the 4-mile biking trail and pedestrian bridge, you can cycle, walk, or jog.

 Staying close to this beach will give you an amazing view of Tampa Bay.
-You’ll also enjoy countless options for dining and drink with its proximity to the city.
+You’ll also enjoy countless options for dining and drinking with its proximity to the city.

 St. Pete Beach

 Looking to be close to all the major cities in Central Florida?
-St. Pete Beach has got you covered.
-St. Petersburg, Clearwater, and Tampa are all close to St. Pete Beach.
+St. Pete Beach has got you covered!
+St. Petersburg, Clearwater, and Tampa are all close to St. Pete Beach, one of the top-rated stretches of sandy shoreline in the country.
 It’s also closer to Orlando than some of the other Tampa beach options, in case you feel like heading to Disney World.

 Don Cesar Resort in St. Pete Beach is one of the top places to see around Tampa Bay.
 Known as the Pink Palace, the resort is a fantastic place to stay.
-Even if you choose other accommodation, the resort is still a great place to get photos and grab a drink.
+Even if you choose other accommodation, the Don Cesar Hotel is still a great destination to snap a few photos and grab a drink.

 St. Pete Beach sits on the Gulf of Mexico and has pure white sand and amazing sunsets.
-You’ll also find plenty of opportunities for parasailing and snorkeling.
+You’ll also find plenty of opportunities for water sports like parasailing and snorkeling.

 Fred Howard Park